Heaven-Bro/210152_cnn/README.md

    - Load the geometric shapes dataset from `data/`.
    - Train the CNN (or load `model/210152.pth` if already saved).
    - Evaluate on the test set and show the confusion matrix and misclassified samples.
-   - Load the 10 phone images from `dataset/` and output predictions plus the gallery. [file:1]
+   - Load the 10 phone images from `dataset/` and output the predictions plus the gallery. [file:1]

 No manual uploads or path changes are required; everything runs end‑to‑end from the GitHub repo as specified in the assignment. [file:1]